 1970s Brass Ibis Table Lamps

 Materials: Black lacquered wooden base.
-Molded brass or a similar alloy for the birds.
+Moulded brass or a similar alloy for the birds.
 Brass rod.
-Cardboard and fabric lampshades.
+Cardboard and fabric lampshades with 2 golden rims.
 Bakelite sockets.

 Height: 53 cm / 20.86”